imprisonedmind/notion-next-blog/README.md

 - **Notion as CMS**: Use Notion for creating, organizing, and managing blog posts.
 - **Dynamic Content Rendering**: Blog posts are rendered dynamically on the website using Next.js.
 - **SEO Friendly**: Optimized for search engines, ensuring broad visibility of your content.
-- **Responsive Design**: Ensures a smooth reading experience on any device.
+- **Responsive Design**: Built on top of [shadcn](https://github.com/shadcn-ui/ui), Ensures a smooth reading experience on any device.

 ## Getting Started